Chad M. Cary

-Chad M. Cary is a rear admiral in the National Oceanic and Atmospheric Administration (NOAA) Commissioned Officer Corps who serves as Director, NOAA Commissioned Officer Corps, and Director, NOAA Office of Marine and Aviation Operations.
+Chad M. Cary is a rear admiral in the National Oceanic and Atmospheric Administration (NOAA) Commissioned Officer Corps who serves as Director, NOAA Commissioned Officer Corps, and Assistant Administrator, NOAA Office of Marine and Aviation Operations.

 Early life and education

 Cary was born in Cordova, Alaska, and raised in Juneau, Alaska.
 He received a bachelor of science in environmental science with an emphasis in marine sciences from the University of North Carolina at Chapel Hill before joining the NOAA Corps and later a Master of Science in geography from Portland State University and a graduate certificate in legislative studies from Georgetown University.